 For more information, please contact the Office of Undergraduate Admission at firstname.lastname@example.org.

 Special Note: Illinois Tech recognizes the contributions of police and fire professionals who live in Cook County and acknowledges that many departments outside of the City of Chicago collaborate with city departments as necessary.
-Therefore, we are pleased to invite children/grandchildren of police officers, firefighters, and paramedics from Cook County to apply for the Chicago Police and Fire Departments Scholarship.
+Therefore, we are pleased to invite service members and children/grandchildren of police officers, firefighters, and paramedics from Cook County to apply for the Chicago Police and Fire Departments Scholarship.

 PLEASE NOTE: The Chicago Police and Fire Scholarship cannot be combined with other Illinois Tech merit scholarships such as Heald, Transfer Tuition, Chicago STAR, PTK, Presidential, FIRST Robotics, VEX Robotics, Duchossois, Camras, Crown, Collens, Leadership Academy, and more.
 If a student earns multiple Illinois Tech merit scholarships throughout the admission process, the university will award the highest merit award for which the student is qualified but will not combine multiple awards.